gurukulams/gurukulam/site/content.en/publications/csebooks.md

 - Profession-specific resources `E.g Web Technologies`
 - Transition to Modern Programming, `E.g Java`

 At Computer Science Notes, we believe education is a universal right, and quality learning resources should be available to all, regardless of geographical or financial constraints.
-Join our global community of passionate students and educators in building a repository of comprehensive, user-friendly educational materials for Computer Science.
+Join our global community of passionate learners and educators in building a repository of comprehensive, user-friendly educational materials for Computer Science.